ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Proposed Method: ML-KFHE

 \subsection{ML-KFHE}

-In this work, ML-KFHE extends KFHE to multi-label domain by combining multiple multi-label classifier models.
-Depending on which underlying multi-label classifiers are combined using the KFHE framework, two variants are proposed in this work.
-ML-KFHE-HOMER, which combines multiple HOMER models and ML-KFHE-CC which combines multiple CC models.
+In this work, ML-KFHE, proposes a multi-label classification algorithm by combining multiple multi-label classifier models exploiting the sensor fusion properties of the Kalman filter.
+Depending on which underlying multi-label classifiers are ensembled, two variants are proposed in this work.
+ML-KFHE-HOMER, which ensembles multiple HOMER models and ML-KFHE-CC which ensembles multiple CC models.
 HOMER is a multi-label classification method that has been shown to have competitive performance with other leading approaches \citep{MADJAROV20123084,pakrashi2016benchmarking}.
-HOMER was selected for this task because it has a low er training time which makes it suitable for this purpose to train more ensemble components in a shorter time.
-Also, CC was used as the existing ECC \cite{Read2011} attains very good classification performance \cite{MOYANO201833}.
+HOMER was selected for this task because it has a lower training time which makes it suitable for this purpose to train more ensemble components in a shorter time.
+Also, CC was chosen as the existing ECC \citep{Read2011} already attains very good classification performance \citep{MOYANO201833} as well as takes label associations into consideration.

 As explained in Section \ref{subsec:KFHE}, there are two components of KFHE: \emph{kf-m} that estimates the hypothesis, and \emph{kf-w} that computes the weights of the training datapoints during each measurement.
 To make KFHE work in a multi-label setting, the measurements of the \emph{kf-m} and \emph{kf-w} steps were adapted in this work.